cognifog-eu/orchestrator-scheduler/README.md

 Job Manager Microservice: In charge of Creating and Managing Jobs that are pulled by underlaying orchestrators

+# Interfaces documentation

+Swagger Documentation is implemented into the asset.
+It may be found in the `docs` folder

 # Getting Started

 ## Set enviroment variables